0xflux/Wyrm/Milestones.md

 1) [x] Is the error.log working and the panic hook?
 2) [ ] Remove the `.env`, and put instructions in the docs, makes it easier over time.
-   1) [ ] Actually I think I want to migrate to 1 profile which effectively becomes the .env?
+   1) [x] Actually I think I want to migrate to 1 profile which effectively becomes the .env?
 Except for db creds, those should be done over an env file.
+      1) [ ] On boot check only 1 profile.
-The user selects which profile name to build in the builder, but the c2 ingests only 1 `*.toml` when it boots.
+      2) [ ] The user selects which **implant name** to build in the builder, but the c2 ingests only 1 `*.toml` when it boots.
+      3) [ ] `All` should be a special name to build all profiles present.

 ### 0.5